The Forgotten City: Development

 The long development progress of The Forgotten City, spearheaded by lead developer and writer Nick Pearce, began from the beginning of Skyrim's release in 2011.
 Prior to this, Pearce has stated that his inspiration for creating mods came back from his experience with mods from Fallout: New Vegas, specifically New Vegas Bounties by Someguy2000.
 The Forgotten City took over 1700 hours for Pearce to develop, and was his first ever major development project.
-The mod later released on console releases of The Elder Scrolls V: Skyrim: Special Edition, remaining one of the top Xbox One mods for the game.
+While the mod relied on the Creation Engine of Skyrim, the Unreal Engine 4 was used for the standalone title.
+The mod was released in October 2015.
+The mod was also published on console releases of the Skyrim: Special Edition, remaining one of the top Xbox One mods for the game.
+A cloud-based version for the Nintendo Switch was also developed and released in September 2021.

 In 2016, after the release of the mod, Pearce quit his day job and hired several other developers to form Modern Storyteller.
 The resulting development process took four and a half years, characterised by harsh development conditions, with Pearce working 80-hour weeks to the point of hallucination to avoid crunching fellow developers.
 In the process, the original mod was entirely overhauled; the standalone game was developed using Unreal Engine 4, the setting was changed and numerous features were added, such as professional voice acting, new gameplay mechanics and an original orchestral score.
 Additionally, the original script doubled in length from roughly 35,000 words to over 80,000.